andysnell/redis-data-structures/README.md

 1. Start the Docker Compose[^1] application with `docker-compose up -d`
 2. Navigate to localhost:8001 in your web browser
 3. Review and agree to the license terms.
-4. Add a new Redis Database with hostname `redis`, port `6379`, and your choice of name.
+4. Add a new Redis Database with hostname `redis-server`, port `6379`, and your choice of name.

 ![Adding a New Database to RedisInsight](assets/adding-redis-database-to-redisinsight.png)